MiaGMB/Code-1/day_2/Code 1 Day 2 - HTML.md

 They take values, wich contays more information about the element and help you do things such ach styling an manipulation.
 Atribute example: < p classe="text" > place holder text < /p >

+##Differences Syntax and Semantics
+syntax: Syntax is about the structure or the grammar of the language.
+It answers the question: how do I construct a valid sentence?
+Semantics: Semantics is about the meaning of the sentence.
+It answers the questions: is this sentence valid?